jacobwildfire/FF_analysis/README.md

 **You are now ready to analyse your own data.** For more information as to how, please see the corresponding [publication](PUBLICATION LINK HERE).

-For more information as to what each level of function corresponds to (i.e. 'Core', 'Extended' and 'Advanced'), please see Table 2 of this additional [publication] (https://wellcomeopenresearch.org/articles/2-92/v1).
+For more information as to what each level of function corresponds to (i.e. 'Core', 'Extended' and 'Advanced'), please see Table 2 of this additional [publication](https://wellcomeopenresearch.org/articles/2-92/v1).

 **Note**: For code files 3a and 3b, changing the data range with the 'Cumulative' option selected will cause samples to be cumulatively counted from the beginning of the **new** date range.